-- Combine figs and honey in a small saucepan and cook over medium-low heat until honey is dissolved and figs start to break down.
-Mash up a bit with a potato masher.
+- Combine figs, 4 tablespoons brown sugar, and vanilla in a small saucepan and cook over medium heat until sugar is dissolved and figs start to break down.
+Mash up a bit with a potato masher or spatula.
 Set aside while you get the oatmeal mixture ready.

-- In a food processor, blitz oats, flour, salt, and cinnamon until the oats are broken up to your liking.
+- In a food processor, pulse oats, flour, 2 tablespoons brown sugar, cinnamon, and salt just until mixed.
 Cut butter into cubes and add to mixture, pulsing until incorporated and the mixture is crumbly.

 - Bake for 35-40 minutes, until golden brown.
 Let cool completely before cutting into squares.

 Nutrition information is provided as a courtesy and is an estimate based on online calculators.
 Any nutritional information found on Stetted should be used as a general guideline only.